Pennsylvania Route 309: Schuylkill and Carbon counties

 At the summit of Blue Mountain, PA 309 turns into a two-lane road and enters West Penn Township in Schuylkill County, where the name becomes West Penn Pike and it crosses the Appalachian Trail.
 The route heads west and descends the mountain as a three-lane road with one northbound lane and two southbound lanes.
 At the base of Blue Mountain, the road runs northwest through wooded areas with some farm fields.
-PA 309 narrows to two lanes and crosses Lizard Creek before it comes to an intersection with PA 895 in the community of Snyders.
-The road continues northwest through forested areas with some fields and residential and commercial development, passing through the community of Leibeyville.
+PA 309 narrows to two lanes and crosses Lizard Creek before it comes to an intersection with PA 895 in Snyders.
+The road continues northwest through forested areas with some fields and residential and commercial development, passing through Leibeyville.
 The route curves to the west and widens to four lanes before it comes to an intersection with PA 443, at which point that route heads west for a concurrency with PA 309.
-The two routes pass through wooded areas with some homes and reach the community of South Tamaqua, where PA 443 splits to the southwest.
+The two routes pass through wooded areas with some homes and reach South Tamaqua, where PA 443 splits to the southwest.

 PA 309 heads northwest near a coal mine before curving north into forested areas and running along the east bank of the Little Schuylkill River, passing between Second Mountain to the west and Mauch Chunk Mountain to the east.
-The road passes near a few commercial establishments and enters the borough of Tamaqua, continuing through forests and running between Sharp Mountain to the west and Pisgah Mountain to the east.
+The road passes near a few commercial establishments and enters Tamaqua, continuing through forests and running between Sharp Mountain to the west and Pisgah Mountain to the east.
 The route becomes two-lane Center Street and runs past businesses, crossing the Little Schuylkill River and a Reading Blue Mountain and Northern Railroad line at-grade.
 PA 309 runs past homes and businesses and comes to the Five Points intersection with US 209 in the center of Tamaqua.
 Past this intersection, the route splits into a one-way pair along Mauch Chunk Street northbound and North Railroad Street southbound, running to the east of the Reading Blue Mountain and Northern Railroad's Reading Division line and passing east of the former Tamaqua station along the railroad line.
 The one-way pair carries one lane in each direction.
 Northbound PA 309 shifts to Pine Street and the route continues to follow the one-way streets past residences and a few businesses.
 Both directions of PA 309 rejoin along an unnamed three-lane road with a center left-turn lane and crosses the Little Schuylkill River, heading into forested areas to the east of the river and to the west of Nesquehoning Mountain and curving northwest.